Government writing needs to be accessible for everyone. It needs to be easy to understand, concise and relevant.

-- use the language people are using – use Google Trends to check for terms people search for
+- Use the language people are using – for the web, use Google Trends to check for terms people search for online.

-- not use long sentences – check any sentences with more than 25 words to see if you can split them to make them clearer
+- Avoid using long sentences – check any sentences with more than 25 words to see if you can split them up to make them clearer.

 Use the active rather than passive voice.

 The active voice makes it clear who's responsible or doing the doing.

 On Yukon.ca, name the action the person using the website wants to take.
 For example – apply for funding, find an office, register for a workshop, get your Yukon health care card.